zazuko/trifid/README.md

 ## Installation

 Trifid-LD is a [Node.js](http://nodejs.org/) based application.
-To install and run it you either have to have [Node.js](http://nodejs.org/) or [IO.js](https://iojs.org/) installed or you can use [Docker](https://www.docker.com/) an build a docker image containing Trifid-LD and all its dependencies.
+To install and run it you will need to install [Node.js](http://nodejs.org/) on your system.
+You can also use our official [Docker container](https://hub.docker.com/r/zazukoians/trifid-ld/).
+See for example [lod.opentransportdata.swiss](https://github.com/zazuko/lod.opentransportdata.swiss)) about how to use this.

-### Installing with Node.js or IO.js
+### Installing with Node.js

-Make sure you have either [Node.js](http://nodejs.org/) or [IO.js](https://iojs.org/) installed.
+Make sure you have [Node.js](http://nodejs.org/)installed.
 Once this is done clone the Github repository and run

     npm install

 to install all module dependencies.

 Trifid-LD is using Bunyan for logging.
 To pretty print log output on the console you might want to install it globally using